Paludio/Exercises-trybe/1.fundamentals/B02_git_gitHub_internet/day-02-understanding-the-commands/learning-exercise-part-1/README.md

-Downloading repositories with "*git clone*".
+her i learn to use the "*git clone*".